shaunbennett/developer-rig/README.md

   4. `mv ssl/selfsigned.key ../my-extension/conf/server.key`

 **All Developers**
-7. Run `node services/backend -l manifest.json` to locally run the Extension Backend Service for Hello World.
-In this case, manifest.json is the same that was provided to the Yarn Start command.
+7. Run `node services/backend -l ../manifest.json` to locally run the Extension Backend Service for Hello World.
+In this case, manifest.json is the same that was provided to the Yarn Start command and exists in the Developer Rig directory.
 8. In the Developer Rig, click the + button to create a new view.
 You should see the Hello World extension in the Rig after this.
 9. Make sure local mode is turned on, and use the drop down for the view/trigger button to send mock responses to your extension.